Black Friday baby deals 2021: top savings on prams, pushchairs, baby monitors, breast pumps and more | GoodtoKnow

 £ 499.00 £399.20 (SAVE £100) | Mamas & Papas

 We’re huge fans of this silent, wearable breast pump which makes expressing much easier for breastfeeding mums.
+We rated it the best premium breast pump in our Elvie breast pump review.
 With £100 off, this is a great time to invest in it.

 Lansinoh 2-in-1 Double Electric Breastpump